-- 1. The relative size of the average subsidiary/ average branch, in terms of loans; - 2.
-The relative size of the average subsidiary/ average branch, in terms of deposits; - 3.
+- 2. The relative size of the average subsidiary/ average branch, in terms of deposits; - 3.
 The relative presence of foreign branches versus foreign subsidiaries; - 4.
 The share of US loans extended by subsidiaries or branches of foreign banking organizations; - 5.
 The average interest rate on retail deposits; - 6.
 The average interest rate on loans; - 7.
 The average interbank market rate.

 The average foreign subsidiary in our data has loans equal to 3.87 times the loans of the average foreign branch, and deposits equal to 1.81 times the deposits of the average foreign branch.
 In our merged dataset, subsidiaries account for about one-third of US-based FBOs, and in turn FBOs account for about 30 percent of the total loans extended in the United States.
 As a target for the average interest rate paid on retail deposits, we use a 0.12 percent rate paid on checking accounts.
 We use LIBOR to pin down the value of the interbank market interest rate, 0.92 percent.
 Finally, in the model, loans encompass a variety of products, including mortgages, home equity, consumer, and commercial and industrial loans.
-We take an average for these rates in the data and set our target average interest rates on loans to 6.28 percent.
+We take an average of these rates in the data and set our target average interest rates on loans to 6.28 percent.

 Table 5 reports the model-generated moments alongside the corresponding moments in the data.
 The model does a good job at replicating the relative presence of foreign branches versus subsidiaries and the overall size of the foreign banking sector.
 We underpredict the relative size of loans and deposits, possibly due to an imperfect fit of the parametric efficiency and size distributions.
-The target interest rates all fit reasonably well.
-The corresponding calibrated parameters are reported in Table E.1 in the Appendix.
+The target interest rates also fit reasonably well.
+The corresponding calibrated parameters are reported in Appendix Table E.1.
 The calibration reveals a sizable elasticity of loan demand, $\varepsilon = 4.4$, corresponding to an average mark-up of 31 percent.
 The reported fixed costs imply that the cost of opening a subsidiary (branch) is equal to 52.3 percent (82.3 percent) of the average per-period profits of the subsidiary (branch) itself.